hazelcast/hazelcast-nodejs-client/README.md

 Hazelcast Map supports a Near Cache for remotely stored entries to increase the performance of read operations.
 See the [Near Cache section](#782-near-cache) for a detailed explanation of the Near Cache feature and its configuration.

+Hazelcast Map uses `MapListener` to listen to events which occur when entries are added to, updated in, merged in, evicted from or removed from the Map.
+See the [Map Listener section](#7521-map-listener) for information on how to create a map listener object and register it.

 ### 7.4.2.
 Using MultiMap

 Hazelcast `MultiMap` is a distributed and specialized map where you can store multiple values under a single key.
 For details, see the [MultiMap section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#multimap) in the Hazelcast IMDG Reference Manual.